 Board of Directors

 Michael Allison is a facilitator of positive change.
 For over a decade he has worked as a consultant with a wide variety of nonprofit organizations, helping them achieve their full potential.
 Prior to that he served as Director of Consulting and Research at CompassPoint Nonprofit Services for fifteen years.
 Michael is a member of the Haas Jr. Flexible Leaderships Awards Program consulting team and regularly partners with others on consulting initiatives and publishing projects.
 Through everything, Michael is fulfilling his mission, purpose and goal to contribute to making the world a better place – more fair, more compassionate and more sustainable.

 Collin Baker is a staff attorney with East Bay Children’s Law Offices (EBCLO), representing children and youth in dependency proceedings in Alameda County.
 Additionally, he serves as minors’ counsel in Family Drug Court and he is project leader for transitional age youth in EBCLO’s Community-based Advocacy for Resources and Education Program (CARE).
 Before joining EBCLO, he served on the Dependency Representation Panel in San Francisco.
 Collin’s passion for child advocacy began in law school as a member of the Child Advocacy Clinic at the University of San Francisco School of Law.
 Collin graduated cum laude from the University of Arizona and holds a law degree from the University of San Francisco School of Law.
 He is a member of the National Association of Counsel for Children.

 Jennifer Ling is a Licensed Clinical Social Worker who has worked extensively with children and families involved in Child Welfare and Behavioral Health systems.
-She currently works for Alameda County Health Care Services as a Behavioral Health Clinician, providing mental health services to students in school-based programs.
+She currently works for Alameda County Behavioral Health as a Program Contract Manager, managing contracts for mental health programs serving children and youth.
 She received a B.A. in English from the University of Texas at Austin before completed a Master of Social Welfare from the University of California, Berkeley.
-She has a background in Child Welfare from Alameda County Social Services Agency, where she provided services in Family Reunification, Step-Parent and Independent Adoptions, and Family Finding.